fucnim17/services-update/README.md

 # Services Update Script

-This script automates the maintenance of multiple services running in Docker containers:
+This script automates the maintenance of multiple services running in Docker and Podman containers:

 1. **Jellyfin**: Updates the media server instance
 2. **Ghostfolio**: Updates the personal finance tracking application
-3. **Docker**: Cleans up unused images
-4. **Paperless**: Creates backup exports of your documents
+3. **Paperless**: Updates and creates backup exports of your documents
+4. **PhotoPrism**: Updates the photo management system
+5. **Docker & Podman**: Cleans up unused images

 It simplifies maintenance by pulling the latest images, restarting containers, and performing routine tasks to ensure your services are always up-to-date and backed up.